eggman87/gifsnap/README.md

 This library uses Gif Encoder from https://github.com/nbadal/android-gif-encoder.
 Please follow any license restrictions from that code (AndroidGifEncoder).

-Example Usage, which will record a gif with 40 frames of the view contentView.
+Example Usage, which will record a gif with 40 frames of the view android.R.id.content (root view of an activity).
 Keep in mind that a lot of processing is done on background threads....callback is on UI thread.
 ```java
 GifSnap gifSnap = new GifSnap(findViewById(android.R.id.content));
 gifSnap.recordGif("GifSnap", 40, new OnGifSnapListener() {